-ZTE and ZMB are equipped with lab infrastructure for genomic and morphological zoological research.
-There is basic DNA / PCR equipment, as well as infrastructure for automated, high-throughput DNA and RNA isolation and liquid handling.
-Visitors can draw on experience at ZFMK in isolating DNA from ancient and environmental samples.
+The molecular labs house basic DNA / PCR equipment, as well as infrastructure for automated, high-throughput DNA and RNA isolation and liquid handling.
+Visitors can draw on experience in isolating DNA from ancient and environmental samples.
 Workflows for anchored hybrid enrichment and transcriptomic and genomic library production for NGS are well established.
-ZTE facilities include labs for SEM and histology, a digital X-ray device, and a tomography facility equipped with two μCTs.
+For endangered species, or for HTS applications, viable cells and biopsies can be processed and stored.